django-cms/django-cms/docs/how_to/apphooks.rst

 or views that call (for example) ``reverse('myapp:index')`` will throw a ``NoReverseMatch`` error.

 *Unless* the class that defines the apphook specifies an ``app_name``, it can be attached only to one page at a time.
-Attempting to apply it a second times will cause an error.
+Attempting to apply it a second time will cause an error.
 See :ref:`multi_apphook` for more on having multiple apphook instances.